saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 This function will return a list of analyzers currently attached to the capture, along with indexes so you can access them later.

+Note, the indices may not be sequential, and are unlikely to be so.
+It's also unlikely that they will start at zero, even if only one analyzer is present.
+Indices can change between captures.
+Be sure to always check analyzer indices when calling other analyzer specific APIs.

 Example:

 `get_analyzers`